17th century mill reinvented between land and sea

-Just a few kilometers from the wild beaches of the Pays d’Iroise, in the commune of Ploudalmézeau, this 17th-century flour mill offers a rare living environment in perfect harmony with its natural surroundings.
+A few kilometers from the wild beaches of the Pays d’Iroise, in the commune of Ploudalmézeau, this 17th-century flour mill reveals a rare living environment, in perfect harmony with the surrounding nature.

 Additional information